MrLys/vicissitudes/README.md

 check the habit of as success (✅), failure (❌) or pass (⚪️).

 This is a personal project, and is mostly for educational purposes.
+And what a journey it has been!

+## What is it?
 I decided to make this because I've been eager to create something using Clojure.
 While considering this, I stumbled upon TailwindCSS and thought that it would potentially make my life easier regarding frontend development.
 As a result, the stack ended up being this weird